robusta-dev/robusta/docs/installation.rst

 Seeing Robusta in action
 ------------------------------

-By default, Robusta sends Slack notifications when Kubernetes pods crash.
+By default, Robusta sends notifications when Kubernetes pods crash.

 1. Create a crashing pod: